nnennaeze07/EC444-Team-Projects/quest-2/report.md

 Moreover, to collect data and graph it into our localhost, we programmed a javascript file to collect data from the serial port, place the collected data into a textfile, and converted the textfile into a csv file for the graphing portion.

-The graphing portion of the quest intially proved to be very difficult.
+The graphing portion of the quest initially proved to be very difficult.
 We had a lot of trouble figuring out how to read the data.
-We were able to solve this issue, and used a simple graphs, with multiple lines representing each sensor, as well as multiple y-axes in order to account for the different units of each sensor.
+We were able to solve this issue, and used a simple graph, with multiple lines representing each sensor, as well as multiple y-axes in order to account for the different units of each sensor.

 ## Sketches and Photos